 With Semrush’s Competitive Research Toolkit, you can identify your organic and paid competitors, and reverse-engineer their most successful SEO and PPC practices.

 The Competitive Research Toolkit is divided into five different categories:

 - SEO (includes Organic Research, Keyword Gap, Backlink Analytics, Backlink Gap)

 - Advertising (includes Advertising Research, Display Advertising, PLA Research)

 - Content and PR (includes Brand Monitoring, Topic Research, Post Tracking)

 - Social Media (includes Social Media Tracker)

-- Big Picture (includes 2 add-on tools – Traffic Analytics and Market Explorer)
+- Big Picture (4 add-on tools, including Traffic Analytics and Market Explorer)

-Traffic Analytics and Market Explorer are part of SEMrush’s Competitive Intelligence (CI) add-on package which costs an additional $200/month.
-To learn more about Traffic Analytics and its key features, check out The Ultimate Guide to SEMrush Traffic Analytics.
+Traffic Analytics and Market Explorer are part of Semrush .Trends, Semrush’s competitive intelligence add-on toolkit, that costs an additional $200/month.
+To learn more about Semrush .Trends, check out this in-depth post on how to use .Trends for competitor analysis.